 Asana offers seamless integrations with a vast variety of third-party applications.
 Many additional project management apps, such as Google Drive, Microsoft Teams, OneDrive, and Slack, are integrated with Asana.

 Asana gives team members a bird’s-eye view of all the tasks over the week.
 This assists them in determining what task is urgent, what actions should be taken, and what should be prioritized.
 Teams can use this information to better organize themselves, change objectives more fluidly as time passes, and increase productivity.

 - TASK MANAGEMENT

 Asana gives users a well-organized and efficient task management experience.
 It provides consumers with a comprehensive overview of all tasks.
-It allows users to easily prioritise tasks.
+It allows users to easily prioritize tasks.
 Asana’s task management is unparalleled by most, with assigned tasks and real-time information.

 From task management to team communication, manage everything project related with ProofHub.
 Sign up today!

 Trello is a popular, simple, and intuitive collaboration application that allows you to organise projects and everything associated with them into boards.
 Trello tells you what’s being worked on, who’s working on it, and where something is in the process all at one glance.

 It allows users to give tasks to other project partners, establish deadlines, and make notes on projects and tasks.
 Trello uses a kanban board view to make it easy to see how the project is progressing.

 Trello has a free sign-up option that gives you access to nearly all of its features.
 Although most of the major features are available with the free option, it is still a premium service.
 The free version should suffice for developing and managing small-scale projects with a small team.
 If users decide they need more for their project later, they can simply upgrade to a premium tier.